-A comment from our solicitors, specialists in licensing law, on the much-publicised Uber decision and the wider implications on private hire drivers
+A comment from Eldwick Law, specialists in licensing law, on the much-publicised Uber decision and the wider implications on private hire drivers and taxi appeals.

 The recent news of Uber’s loss of a licence to operate in London has everyone talking, but comes as no surprise given the history of Uber’s tumultuous relationship with Transport for London (“TfL”).
 In the summer of 2018 a letter from Neil Billany, the Head of the Metropolitan Police Service’s (“MPS”) Taxi and Private Hire Unit, surfaced in the Sunday Times.
 It mentioned that Uber has a tendency to report “less serious matters” which are “less damaging to its reputation”.
 The article revealed two-thirds of mini-cab driving offences are committed by Uber drivers.
 These included incidents where people have died due to reckless driving, driving without insurance, speeding and driving under the influence.
 There have also been reports of sexual assault and other serious crimes.

 In this article, Abbas Nawrozzadeh (Senior Solicitor and Head of Regulatory & White Collar Crime at Eldwick Law) sheds some light on the licensing regime, explains what it means to be ‘fit and proper’ and outlines how private hire drivers and operators go about challenging adverse decisions.